Recycling at UofL is comprehensive and easy...but it depends on your cooperation!

 - Physical Plant personnel collect and transport these spent lighting wastes generated from routine service and maintenance operations to several designated DEHS managed accumulation sites.

-- University departments can request a pickup of spent lamps by contacting DEHS at 852-2956, or submit a pick up request on-line.
+- University departments can submit a pick up request on-line.

-New Fall 2012: On-site compact fluorescent lamp recycling is now available through University housing!
-Students living in Center Hall, Louisville Hall, Medical-Dental Apartments, Miller Hall, Threlkeld Hall, Unitas Tower, University Tower Apartments, Wellness Hall, and West Hall will be able to drop off their used lamps at the housing Front Desk for recycling.
+On-site compact fluorescent lamp recycling is now available through University housing!
+Students living in Bettie Johnson Hall, Community Park, Kurz Hall, Louisville Hall, Medical-Dental Apartments, Miller Hall, Threlkeld Hall, Unitas Tower & University Tower Apartments can drop off their used bulbs for recycling at the housing Front Desk.

 It is very important to place the used bulb in a bulb box to prevent breakage and mercury leakage.
 If the original box is not available, students can request a foam pouch at the Front Desk.